 Choral Evensong is broadcast on BBC Radio 3 on Wednesdays at 15:30, with a repeat on Sunday at 16:00

-Choral Evensong is a website dedicated to promoting Choral evensong at all locations including parish churches and Cathedrals across the United Kingdom and Ireland.
+Choral Evensong is a website dedicated to promoting choral evensong at all locations across Britain and Ireland including parish churches and cathedrals..

-The Association of English Cathedrals is the representative body for English Anglican cathedrals, promotes their role and encourages cathedrals to share best practice and information.
+The Association of English Cathedrals is the representative body for English Anglican cathedrals.
+It promotes their role and encourages cathedrals to share best practice and information.

 Under distinguished patronage the Incorporated Guild of Church Musicians was founded in 1888 as the Church Choir Guild.
 It was incorporated in 1905.
 The foundation patrons were Archbishop Frederick Temple and Sir George Elvey, organist of St George’s Chapel, Windsor.

 Founded in 1906, the Church Music Society affirms the importance of music in worship and the effective use of music appropriate to its proper liturgical use and thus strives always to sustain the Church’s wonderful musical heritage.

 Founded in 1929, the Society of Saint Gregory is the national society for liturgy and music in the Roman Catholic Church in the British Isles.